goabstract/abstract-sdk/docs/configuration.md

 This option can be used to specify a custom URL that points to an instance of the Abstract asset retrieval service.
 This is used when building asset file URLs used by the [API transport](/docs/transports).
 This option is useful if HTTP requests should be routed locally or through a proxy server.

-### `maxCacheSize`

-_Default value: `0`_

-Requests for individual assets within the Abstract platform can be cached since their responses are static and don't change over time.
-For example, a `Commit` retrieved by its `sha` can be safely cached since that `sha` will always point to the same `Commit`.
-This option can be used to increase or decrease the size of the internal entity cache.
-Setting this option to `0` disables caching entirely.

 ### `previewUrl`

 _Default value: `https://previews.goabstract.com`_